 Why does this happen?

-The short answer is because hard links are not accounted for by the Finder or File Explorer.
+The short answer is because hard links are not accounted for by the Finder or Windows Explorer.
 Basically, many files end up getting counted twice.
 Interested in the technicalities?
 Keep reading.
 Otherwise, trust us: the size iMazing reports is the correct one.

 The Long and Technical Explanation